0000 DISTRICT PHILOSOPHY OF EDUCATION

 B. District Level Appeal Procedure

-1. The Superintendent shall promptly investigate and resolve all complaints of discrimination that are appealed to him or her following an investigation by the Principal or Civil Rights Compliance Officer (or his or her designee, if other than the Superintendent).
-In the event the complaint of discrimination or harassment involves the Superintendent, or where the Superintendent served as the initial investigator and it is his or her determination that is being appealed from, the complaint shall be filed with or referred to the Board President, who shall refer the appeal to a trained investigator not employed by the district for investigation.
+1. The Superintendent shall promptly investigate and resolve all complaints of discrimination that are appealed to them following an investigation by the Principal or Civil Rights Compliance Officer (or their designee, if other than the Superintendent).
+In the event the complaint of discrimination or harassment involves the Superintendent, or where the Superintendent served as the initial investigator and it is their determination that is being appealed from, the complaint shall be filed with or referred to the Board President, who shall refer the appeal to a trained investigator not employed by the district for investigation.

 2. The district level appeal procedure should begin as soon as possible but not later than three (3) working days following receipt of the complaint by the Superintendent or Board President.